Edit

 2025-02-26 20:01:16.80 spid14s Cannot use file 'C:\Program Files\Microsoft SQL Server\MSSQL16.MSSQLSERVER\MSSQL\DATA\master.mdf' because it was originally formatted with sector size 4096 and is now on a volume with sector size 8192.
 Move the file to a volume with a sector size that is the same as or smaller than the original sector size.

-Scenario #2: You install any version of SQL Server on a Windows 10 device.
-Then, you upgrade the OS on the device to Windows 11.
-When you try to start SQL Server on a Windows 11 device, the service fails to start and in the SQL Server error log, you notice entries similar to:
+You install any version of SQL Server on a Windows 10 device.
+Then, you upgrade the operating system (OS) on the device to Windows 11.
+When you try to start SQL Server on a Windows 11 device, the service fails to start.
+In the SQL Server error log, you notice the following entries:

 2021-11-05 23:42:47.14 spid9s There have been 256 misaligned log IOs which required falling back to synchronous IO.
 The current IO is on file C:\Program Files\Microsoft SQL Server\MSSQL15.MSSQLSERVER\MSSQL\DATA\master.mdf.

-Scenario #3: You install any version of SQL Server on a Windows 10 device.
+You install any version of SQL Server on a Windows 10 device.
 Then, you upgrade the OS on the device to Windows 11.
 When you try to start SQL Server on a Windows 11 device, the service fails to start.
-In the SQL Server error log, you notice entries similar to:
+In the SQL Server error log, you notice the following entries:

 Faulting application name: sqlservr.exe, version: 2019.150.2000.5, time stamp: 0x5d8a9215